Disclaimer: Affiliate links help us produce good content. Learn more.

 Using a VPN will help you solve this issue by bypassing the geo-blocks!

 Starting from July, races will decide the winners of the F1 Drivers’ Championship and Constructors’ Championship.
-The front-runner, Lewis Hamilton and his Mercedes team will try to beat the total wins record set by none other than Michael Schumacher.
+The front-runner Lewis Hamilton and his Mercedes team will try to beat the total wins record set by none other than Michael Schumacher.
 However, if you don’t have cable TV, you might have trouble watching the action due to geo-blocking.
 The easiest way to stream F1 is with a VPN service.

 In the rare case that you experience connectivity issues, simply pick another server – SurfShark has many of them in Australia.

-Use SurfShark to unblock Formula 1
+Use Surfshark VPN to unblock Formula 1

-We recommend SurfShark for streaming the F1 World Championship live.
+We recommend Surfshark for streaming the F1 World Championship live.
 This is one of the fastest VPN services among more than 200 VPN’s we’ve ever tested.

 You can also try the service to test if the speed that you get in your location is good enough to stream F1 live.
 If you don’t like something, they also offer a money-back guarantee.

-How to watch F1 in the USA
+How to watch F1 for free in the USA

 If you’re willing to pay, you may also choose ABC, ESPN, and ESPN 2.
 These channels cover most of the F1 Grand Prix, and they are included in the regular Sling TV package.
 You can get Sling TV now for as little as $30/month.